axju/axju.github.io/content/articles/devops/003-pelican-devops.rst

 :date: 2021-03-02 20:15
 :category: devops
-:tags: pelican, pathon, jenkins, devops
+:tags: pelican, python, jenkins, devops
 :summary: One (easy) way to automate your blogging with Pelican and Jenkins.